 What is the Main Event?

-The Main Event is an immersion in the Catholic faith for adults.
-It invites all adults to follow Jesus more closely - in how we think, pray, and live—by immersing us in an understanding of the Word of God and the Catholic Faith.
+The Main Event is a thorough study of the Catholic Faith, beginning in the fall and finishing in the spring annually.
 It is called the Main Event because it is the most significant annual catechesis (teaching of the Catholic Faith) offered at our parish.
 Over the course of the year we will 'connect the dots' and reveal the 'Big Picture' of the Catholic faith.
-We will seek to answer the 'why?' behind the beliefs and practices of the Catholic Church, encourage people to grow in a life of prayer, and foster a spirit of communion among people seeking to grow in their discipleship of Jesus Christ.
+We will seek to answer the 'why?' behind the beliefs and practices of the Catholic Church by unfolding the story of the Bible and the organic and systematic presentation of the faith found in the Catechism of the Catholic Church.

 Who should come to the Main Event?

-The Main Event is also part of the regular (required) preparation for:
+The Main Event is also the regular (required) preparation for:

 - unbaptized adults desiring the Sacrament of Baptism;